Success! TRAVEL24 has been applied to your cart.

 Fish oil supplements are among the hottest-selling and most popular supplements in the market, so it's no surprise that they have been a topic of discussion in the seb derm community.

 Fish oil is high in omega-3 fatty acids, which have potent anti-inflammatory properties.
 Hence, this supplement is said to help with reducing skin inflammation and redness.
-However, there isn't enough scientific evidence to routinely recommend fish oil supplements to treat seborrheic dermatitis.
+However, there isn't enough scientific evidence to routinely recommend fish oil supplements to manage seborrheic dermatitis.

 Probiotics